openhab/openhab-addons/addons/binding/org.openhab.binding.nikohomecontrol/README.md

 It sets a step value for dimmer increase/decrease actions.
 The parameter is optional and set to 10 by default.

 The `invert` parameter is only available for rollershutters.
 It will invert the up/down direction of the rollerhutter and remap the position to the opposite position.
+This can be used if Niko Home Control does not map correctly to openHAB 0% UP and 100% DOWN.
 The parameter is optional and false by default.

 ## Channels